sweetn3ss/Arma3CamoSwapper/README.md

 `UnitPrefix_BDU_ItemSubType_Variance`

 `Variance` refers to things like rolled sleeves, shorts vs pants, the kinds of things that can be addressed via `hiddenSelections` with some BDU models.

+2. Because of how the script is currently set up, uniform and backpack textures must follow a certain naming standard:

+`UnitPrefix_BDU_All_UniformVariant_Camo`

+`All` needs to be removed, can't be assed to do it right now.

+`UniformVariant` is similar to variance as listed above.
+Rolled sleeves, etc.

+3. In cases where textures need to be directly used to retexture either a backpack or uniform, there are paths that need to be assigned.
+They are as follows:

+Line 31 of `fn_camoChange.sqf` must be assigned to the folder in which your Uniforms folder exists in. ex: `82nd_Armor\data\armors`

+Line 32 of `fn_camoChange.sqf` must be assigned to the location in which your backpack variant folders exist. ex: `82nd_Armor\data\backpacks`